-Please find the details of the available projects for the Population Health theme outlined below.
+The details of the available projects for the Population Health Sciences theme are outlined on this page.
+You can find other projects on the Infection, Immunity, Antimicrobial Resistance & Repair and Neuroscience & Mental Health pages.
 A full list of our available projects can be downloaded below.

-Full project descriptions, including contact details for the lead supervisor, can be downloaded by clicking on the link in the project title.
+For full project descriptions, including contact details for the lead supervisor, click the link on the project title.

 Lead Supervisor: Dr Esther Walton